ace-design/git-merge-adv/merge-algorithms/readme.md

 * Defined tree structure compares imports based on a path directories, instead of just characters.
 * Again runs git 3-way merge algorithm on code body.

+### ImportTreeNew:
+* Works off structure of ImportTree.
+* Rather than uioning the 3 versions, this uses the technique git does when comparing which version to use although at a higher level.
+    * Instead of comparing at a textual basis, it compares based on the path.

 ### Script Pre-Requisites